Oil based paints, stains and varnishes are hazardous to the environment and should NEVER be poured down the drain or put in the trash.

 Drop Boxes are available 24/7 and Anonymous – No Questions Asked

-Electronics contain heavy metals, including lead, mercury, cadmium, and hexavalent chromium that can be harmful if released in the environment and can be disposed of at our HHW Collection Site.
+Electronics contain heavy metals, including lead, mercury, cadmium, and hexavalent chromium that can be harmful if released in the environment and can be disposed of at our HHW Collection Site including holiday lights and all other cords.

 There is a $15 fee for TV’s & computer monitors.
 All other electronics receive no charge.